apiaryio/api-blueprint/examples/Gist Fox API.md

     [Gist][]

 ## Star [/gists/{id}/star]
+Star resource represents a Gist starred status.

+The Star resource has the following state:

+- starred

 + Parameters

     + id (string) ...
 ID of the gist in the form of a hash

 + Model (application/hal+json)

+    HAL+JSON representation of Star Resource.

     + Headers

             Link: <http:/api.gistfox.com/gists/42/star>;rel="self"